Clear steps for stress-free downsizing

 Prepare Early

-Moving is a stressful process, particularly if it’s not something you’ve done in a while.
+Moving is a stressful process, especially if it’s not something you’ve done recently.
 Start planning for the move as early as you can to minimise the stress you’re exposed to.

 Accept It Will Be Difficult